Try our self employed business insurance and see how much you could save.

 What is IR35 insurance?

-The second part, usually optional, is protection against any extra tax including interest if you’re found liable under the IR35 legislation.
-And this is the temptation for contractors and freelancers to consider IR35 insurance.
+- Protection against any extra tax including interest if you’re found liable under the IR35 legislation.

 Additional benefits, provided at an extra fee, might be a review of your situation with regards to IR35.
 In fact some insurance providers insist that you take the test as it may later influence your ability to claim under your IR35 policy.